cmvandrevala/more-than-equations/content/Computer Science/Course Resources/CSC 122 Portfolios.md

 The grade breakdown for each portfolios is as follows:

-The grade breakdown for each portfolios is as follows:

 | Part            | Percent |
 | --------------- | ------- |
 | Semester-Long Project    | 60%     |